srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - There is no right or wrong: that's why it's a convention and not a law of nature
-  - On the flip-side, if there is a right and wrong, then what we are discussing probably shouldn’t be considered as a convention
+  - On the flip-side, if there is a right and wrong, then what we are discussing probably shouldn't be considered as a convention
 - We don't want to spend time discussing inconsequential points
 - We don't want reviewers to pick lints instead of focusing on architectural issues and potential bugs
 - Remove cognitive burden of being distracted by "this is an annoying lint" (or at least perceived lint)
-- Once a convention is stable, we would like to automate enforcing it by the linter
+- Once a convention is stable, we would like to automate enforcing it by Linter
-  - Ideally the linter should fix our mistakes so we don't even have to think about them, and reviewers don't have to be distracted with pointing out the lints
+  - Ideally Linter should fix our mistakes so we don't even have to think about them, and reviewers don't have to be distracted with pointing out the lints

 ### Keep the rules simple